-The Department of Immigration and Border Protection today launched a yearlong social media campaign to kick of the 65th anniversary of Australian citizenship, highlighting the unique stories of those who have recently become Australians.
+The Department of Immigration and Border Protection (DIBP) launched a yearlong social media campaign today to kick off the 65th anniversary of Australian citizenship, highlighting the unique stories of those who have recently become Australian Citizens.

-More than 4.5 million people have become Australian citizens over the past 65 years, with a record 17 863 people set to officially become Aussies on Australia Day.
+Millions of people have become Australian citizens over the past 65 years, with a record 17,863 people set to officially become Aussies on Australia Day.

-A spokesman for the Department of Immigration and Border Protection said the social media campaign would both share journeys of those who have adopted Australia in the past 65 years and focus on those taking the final step in their migrant journey.
+A spokesman for the Department of Immigration and Border Protection said the social media campaign would share the journeys of those who have adopted Australia in the past 65 years and also focus on those taking the final step in their migrant journey.